In the previous steps, we have created dimension members, configured forms and permissions, imported data.

 This action updates parameter values actual for the user.

-Then, a user selects parameter values and get the form with actual data, and may input data.
+Then, a user selects parameter values and get the form with actual data, and can input data.

-When you create a new form, you may notify your users.
+When you create a new form, you can notify your users.
 They just click Reload Query List and get new forms.

 Usually, you create workbooks using your credentials.

-If you use the Windows authentication, you may send the workbook as is.
+If you use the Windows authentication, you can send the workbook as is.

 When a user reloads data, the application connects with user's credentials, not yours.